 Protocol.
-The goal is to remove from the software all cycles using eDSM.
-We perform the study in two steps: (i) as direct maintainers of the Moose platform, we could readily validate whether each cycle was a problem or not, find the problematic dependency and propose a solution to eliminate the problematic dependency; and (ii) before implementing the solution, each proposition was sent to, and validated by, the Moose community.
+The goal is to remove from the architecture all cycles using eDSM.
+We perform the study in two steps: (i) as direct maintainers of the Moose platform, we could readily validate whether each cycle was a problem or not, find the problematic dependencies, and propose a solution to eliminate these dependencies; and (ii) before implementing the solution, each proposition was sent to, and validated by, the Moose community.

 Topology.
-At the end of the study, there were 4 direct cycles left.
-We did not remove them, because they are required for testing some tools like eDSM.
+At the end of the study, there were four direct cycles left.
+We did not remove them because they are required for testing some tools such as eDSM.